-To avoid spending a lot of time waiting for your puppy to get the job done, you may want to teach him to eliminate on command.
+To avoid spending a lot of time waiting for your puppy to get the job done, you may want to teach them to eliminate on command.

-Each time he is in the act of eliminating, simply repeat a unique command, such as “hurry up” or “potty”, in an upbeat tone of voice.
+Each time they are in the act of eliminating, simply repeat a unique command, such as “hurry up” or “potty”, in an upbeat tone of voice.

 After a few weeks of potty training, you will notice that when you say the command your puppy will begin pre-elimination sniffing, circling, and then eliminate shortly after you give the command.
-Be sure to praise him for his accomplishments.
+Be sure to praise the, for their accomplishments.

 Feeding Schedule And Potty Training Should Work Together

 Most puppies will need to go potty within an hour after eating.
-Once you take control of your puppy’s feeding schedule, you will have some control over when he needs to eliminate.
+Once you take control of your puppy’s feeding schedule, you will have some control over when they need to eliminate.

-- Schedule your puppy’s dinner times so that you will be available to let him out after eating.
+- Schedule your puppy’s dinner times so that you will be available to let them out after eating.

-- Avoid giving your puppy a large meal just prior to confining him or he may have an accident when you are not around to take him out.
+- Avoid giving your puppy a large meal just prior to confining them or they may have an accident when you are not around to take them out.
 Schedule feeding two to three times daily on a consistent schedule.

 - Only have their food available for 30 to 40 minutes, and then remove it.
 This will teach your puppy to eat while the food is out instead of on their own timing.

-- The last feeding of the day should be completed several hours before he is confined for the night.
+- The last feeding of the day should be completed several hours before they are confined for the night.
 By controlling the feeding schedule, exercise sessions, confinement periods, and trips outdoors to the designated potty area, your puppy will quickly develop a reliable schedule for eliminating.

 Left on his own, the untrained puppy is very likely to make a mistake.
 Close supervision is a very important part of training.

-Do NOT consider your puppy housetrained until he has gone at least four consecutive weeks without eliminating in the house.
+Do NOT consider your puppy house-trained until they have gone at least four consecutive weeks without eliminating in the house.
 For older dogs, this period should be even longer.
 Until then:

 - Your puppy should constantly be within eyesight